How to operate a DSLR camera?

 - Situation 2: Reduce the ISO by a factor of 4, i.e. to ISO100

 - Situation 3: A combination of the above, shutter speed by a factor of 2 (to 1/20th second) AND reduce the ISO bv a factor of 2 (to ISO200).

-Using a combination of the semi-automatic shooting modes and auto-ISO would mean you won’t necessarily need to think about adjusting your exposure in such a way initially, however understanding the relationship that ISO or aperture has with shutter speed, and knowing the practical implications is a big step in mastering your DSLR .
+Using a combination of semi-automatic shooting modes and auto-ISO means you won’t have to think about adjusting your exposure in this way right away, but understanding the relationship between ISO and shutter speed, and understanding the practical implications, is a big step toward mastering your DSLR.

 Further Reading: Read more about the Exposure Triangle.